tonylukasavage/triple/README.md

 ## Support

-The following is the only configuration for which this has been tested so far:
+triple has so far been developed and tested with the following OSes and mobile platforms:

+* iOS simulator & Android emulator
 * Mac OSX 10.9.4+
-* iOS 7.1+ simulator
 * Titanium SDK 3.2.3+

 Support for all of Appcelerator's supported platforms is planned.
 Windows OS support is planned as well.

-### Android support

-Basic Android support is available (`--plaform android`).
-Currently all of triple's features are being implemented and/or tested against Android.
-Check issue[#10](https://github.com/tonylukasavage/triple/issues/10) for details.

 ## Known Issues